voxpupuli/puppet-elastic_stack/README.md

 # elastic_stack

-This work-in-progress module contains shared code for various Elastic modules, like elastic-elasticsearch, elastic-logstash etc.
+This module contains shared code for various Elastic modules, like elastic-elasticsearch, elastic-logstash etc.

 # Setting up the Elastic package repository
 This module can configure package repositories for Elastic Stack components.